In this tutorial, you will see how you can implement data quality rules in Semarchy xDM to standardize your data and detect duplicates.

 Enrichers in action

-1. Open your application from the Welcome Page.
+1. Open your application from the Welcome page.

-1. Set the First Name to jack and the Last Name to BOLT-HarriSson.
 Notice how the StandardizeNames enricher re-formats values automatically.

 Validations in action

 1. Two validation issues are raised.
-Click CANCEL.
+Click Cancel.

 1. Fill in the following fields:

-1. Set End Date to a date before the hire date.
-Notice the error message.
+1. Set the End Date value to a date preceding the hire date.

-1. Select Is Contractor.
-Notice the error message due to a missing email address.
+Notice the error message due to the missing email address.

-1. Fix the data in error:
+1. Fix the erroneous data:

-1. Click FINISH to submit the creation of your record.
+1. Click Finish to submit the creation of your record.

 Matching in action

-2. Fill in the following fields and then click FINISH.
+2. Fill in the following fields and then click Finish.

-1. Notice the error message stating that a duplicate has been found, and then select the record to see the details.
+1. Notice the error message stating that a duplicate has been found.

 1. The editing form for the existing record is displayed in replacement of the creation form.

+Great job!
 You have completed the second unit of the Data Authoring track by implementing your first rules for data quality and deduplication.